 Removing Humidity From Your Home

-You can help to reduce the workload that your air conditioner faces when it comes to removing humidity from the air.
+You can help reduce your air conditioner's workload when it comes to removing humidity from the air.
 Here are some ways to reduce indoor humidity to keep your home comfortable this summer:

 - Keep your home closed up on the most humid days.